venmo/android-pin/README.md

 Android-Pin
 ===========

-A configurable PIN input Fragment for Android
+An easy drop-in PIN controller for Android

 Usage
 =====